Post 10 - Are Seats at Your Church Empty?

 Are Seats at Your Church Empty?

-I've also been on a wild ride where my feelings go while reading a book I've been blogging about.
+I've also been on a wild ride where my feelings go while reading the book I've been blogging about.

 My Story